-After Mapendo moved to the city of Goma, her mother's rural home was destroyed by the ongoing war in Eastern Congo and her mother was forced into a refugee camp.
+After Mapendo moved to the city of Goma for treatment, her mother's rural home was destroyed by the ongoing war in Eastern Congo and her mother was forced into a refugee camp.
 Mapendo, the youngest child in her family, was determined to do something to help.
-She saved her income from SHONA and literally built her mother a house so that she could leave the camps.
+She saved her income from SHONA and built her mother a house so that her mother could leave the camps.
 This was a moment of great pride for Mapendo, as she was able to take care of her mother.
-SHortly after, she celebrated again when she did something she had never dreamed possible!
+Shortly after, she celebrated again when she did something she had never dreamed possible!
 She got married and had a son.

-But shortly after this celebration, Mapendo found herself forced to flee her home, because of the ongoing war.
+But soon after this celebration, Mapendo found herself forced to flee her home as rebel soldiers invaded the city of Goma.
 She, along with her husband and young son, fled to refugee camps in Burundi.
-After a year of living in the camps, Mapendo has now returned to Congo, just in time to give birth to her second son.
-She is deeply thankful that her new son was born healthy, and that she was able to return to Congo.
-But still she still faces a long road ahead and is anxious to continue sewing, and rebuild her life in Goma.
+After a year of living in the camps, Mapendo returned to Congo, just in time to give birth to her second son.
+Despite her attempts to rebuild her life in Congo, Mapendo found herself living in fear.
+She and her husband would lie awake at night listening for attackers outside their door.
+They were robbed by men with guns multiple times.